-Many grocery chains offer senior discounts, sometimes as much as up to 10 percent on certain days.
-New Seasons Market, a Portland, Ore., grocery store, for example, has Senior Wednesdays for seniors to take 10 percent most items.
+Many grocery chains offer senior discounts, sometimes as much as up to 10% on certain days.
+New Seasons Market, a Portland, Oregon, grocery store, for example, has Senior Wednesdays for seniors to take 10% most items.
 Call your local store and ask if it has any days when seniors can shop for less.
 You might also qualify for other discounts if you’re an AAA member or have a credit card with a certain company.

 15. You Can Use Free or Discounted Public Transportation

 Many cities and counties offer free public transportation to senior citizens.
 SEPTA, which serves Philadelphia, offers free rides to people age 65 or older.
 Boston, Los Angeles, New York and other major U.S. cities offer discounts to seniors who use public buses and trains.
 BART, which serves San Francisco, Oakland, California, and other Bay Area cities, offers seniors a 62.5% ride discount.

 16. You’ll Save at the Drugstore

 Some major pharmacy retailers offer seniors significant discounts on medication, household items and other items.
-Rite Aid offers of up to 20 percent off everything in the store for members of its wellness65+ program.
+Rite Aid offers of up to 20% off everything in the store for members of its wellness65+ program.
 Walgreens also offers up to 20% off items on its Seniors Day — the first Tuesday of the month — for customers age 55 or older.

 17. You Can Buy Clothing for Less

-Some retailers offer senior discounts such as the Charlotte, N.C.-based store Belk, which has a Senior Day on the first Tuesday of each month, and customers 62 and older get a 20% discount.
-Ross Stores offers 10 percent off merchandise purchased every Tuesday for customers 55 or older, provided they sign up for the Every Tuesday Club.
+Some retailers offer senior discounts such as the Charlotte, North Carolina-based store Belk, which has a Senior Day on the first Tuesday of each month, and customers 62 and older get a 20% discount.
+Ross Stores offers 10% off merchandise purchased every Tuesday for customers 55 or older, provided they sign up for the Every Tuesday Club.